Turn your real-world experience into part of the show.

 Oct.
 1, 2025

-How to Stop R Freezing When You Pull Millions of Rows from SQL
+Stop R Freezing on Millions of SQL Server Rows

 Guest: Mirko Peters